bxparks/AceTime/USER_GUIDE.md

 The `ACE_TIME_PROGMEM` macro is defined in [compat.h](src/ace_time/common/compat.h) and indicates whether the `ZoneInfo` entries are stored in normal RAM or flash memory (i.e. `PROGMEM`).
-It **must** be used for custom zoneRegistries because the `BasicZoneManager` and `ExtendedZoneManager` expect to find them in static RAM or flash memory according to this macro.
+It **must** be used for custom zoneRegistries because the ZoneManagers expect to find them in static RAM or flash memory according to this macro.

 See examples in various unit tests: